nasa/RtRetrievalFrameworkDoc/lua.rst

 Organization
 ============

-There are many separate Lua files involved in a single execution of L2 FP.
+There are many separate Lua files involved in a single execution.
 These files have been organized such that the files with more general functionality are extended by files which use more specific implementation details.
 One of the configuration Lua files typically extends another by using the Lua ``require`` statement and Lua's table inheritance.

 The graph below shows the organizational hierarchy for the OCO configuration: